SPACE CURVES, TANGENT VECTOR, PRINCIPAL NORMAL, BINORMAL, CURVATURE, TORSION, FRENET-SERRET FORMULAS, SPHERICAL INDICATRICES

 Moving trihedral.
 The three mutually perpendicular unit vectors T, N and B form a right-handed triad associated with each point P of a space curve.
 This trihedral represents a localized right-handed coordinate system that moves as one moves along a curve.
 It is called the moving trihedral.
 See Fig. 2.
 In this moving trihedral the plane containing the tangent T and principal normal N is called the osculating plane, the plane perpendicular to the tangent at P, i.e. the plane containing the principal normal N and binormal B, is called the normal plane, and the plane containing the tangent T and binormal B is called the rectifying plane.
 The osculating plane represents the plane of the curve in the immediate vicinity of the point.

 Normal plane.
-This plane is perpendicular to the tangent vector T at P. The lines in the normal plane that go through P are known as the normals to the curve at P. Thus the name normal plane.
-It contains two important normals, the principal normal and the binormal.
+The normal plane is the plane perpendicular to the tangent vector T at point P. The lines in the normal plane that go through P are known as the normals to the curve at P. Thus the name normal plane.
+The normal plane contains two important normals, the principal normal and the binormal.

 James / James.
 Mathematics Dictionary.